AntiLox12/RELOAD/.qoder/repowiki/en/content/Technology Stack & Dependencies.md

 - [requirements.txt](file://requirements.txt#L1)
 - [Bot_new.py](file://Bot_new.py#L0-L799)

+## HTTP Client with httpx

+The RELOAD project has recently incorporated `httpx~=0.25.2` as its HTTP client library for making external API requests.
+This addition complements the existing technology stack by providing modern, asynchronous HTTP capabilities that integrate seamlessly with the project's async architecture.

+The `httpx` library is used for:
+- Making asynchronous HTTP requests to external services
+- Implementing robust retry mechanisms for unreliable APIs
+- Handling JSON serialization/deserialization for API communications
+- Managing connection pooling for improved performance

+The version constraint `~=0.25.2` allows for patch-level updates (0.25.3, 0.25.4, etc.) while preventing breaking changes in minor or major versions.
+This ensures stability while allowing for security patches and bug fixes.

+`httpx` integrates with the existing asynchronous architecture by providing native support for `async`/`await` syntax, allowing HTTP requests to be made without blocking the event loop.
+This is particularly important for maintaining responsive bot interactions while performing external API calls.

+The library is likely used in conjunction with `python-telegram-bot` for scenarios requiring external data retrieval or webhook integrations, though the specific implementation details would be found in the relevant handler modules.

+**Section sources**
+- [requirements.txt](file://requirements.txt#L3) - *Added in recent commit*

 ## Integration Patterns

 The RELOAD project demonstrates well-structured integration patterns between its core components.
 The bot handlers in `Bot_new.py` import and utilize functions from `database.py` to persist and retrieve user data, creating a clear separation between Telegram interaction logic and data access logic.